Frequently Asked Questions

 I have a clinical placement that is graded pass/fail.
 It is part of my degree requirement.
 Am I eligible to apply?

 Yes.
-Schulich Dentistry will consider individuals completing undergraduate programs that require clinical placements.
-However, for academic average consideration a program year cannot include more than one full or equivalent pass/fail course (6 credit hours).
+Schulich Dentistry will consider applicants completing undergraduate programs that require clinical placements.
+However, an academic year taken between September and April cannot include more than the pass/fail allowance to be eligible for consideration.
+Please see Pass/Fail courses.

 How does Schulich Dentistry consider the academic average of co-op students?